Sources

 Groups

-If you find yourself dealing large numbers of sources, sq provides a simple mechanism to structure groups of sources.
+If you find yourself dealing with a large number of sources, sq provides a simple mechanism to structure groups of sources.
 A typical handle looks like @sales.
 But if you use a path structure in the handle like @prod/sales, sq interprets that prod path as a group.

 For example, let’s say you had two databases, customer and sales, and two environments, dev and prod.
 You might naively add sources @dev_customer, @dev_sales, @prod_customer, and @prod_sales.